 Train with "World Famous " Guro Chester Brown, Jr. at Gaea's House in North Phoenix.
 Please call/text or email for the address of the studio.

-Guro Brown teaches on Thursday's; 6:30 to 8:00 PM.
+Guro Brown teaches on Tuesday's and Thursday's; 7:00 PM - 8:00 PM.
 Guro teaches on Saturday's once a month.
 Want to be invited, email me and I will add your name to the list.

 PLEASE EMAIL GURO CHESTER BROWN, JR AT